notgavinHACKS/assassin-origin/README.md

 # The Assassin Origin
 The Assassin origin is created for the [Origins Minecraft Mod](https://modrinth.com/mod/origins), which is a required dependency.
-It currently has support for version 1.10.0 of the Origins Mod (which is the version availble on **Minecraft 1.20 and 1.20.1**) though it may work on others.
+It currently has support for version 1.10.0 of the Origins Mod (which is the version available on **Minecraft 1.20** and **1.20.1**) though it may work on others.
-[Pehkui](https://modrinth.com/mod/pehkui) must be added in order for Sneaky powers to work to the intended extent, however the origin _can_ function without Pehkui.
+[Pehkui](https://modrinth.com/mod/pehkui) is an optional (though recommended) dependency, it gives some extra functionality to the Assassin's Sneaky Capabilities.
 Downloads can be found on the [Releases page of the Github Repo](https://github.com/imaradio/assassin-origin/releases).

 ## Overview